 Breakfast choices vary from school to school.
-These elementary schools offer breakfast in the classroom: Alamo, Ashbel Smith, Bowie, De Zavala, Highlands Elementary, Lamar, Travis and Walker.
-At the secondary level, Baytown Junior, Cedar Bayou and Horace Mann serve breakfast in the classroom.
-The other secondary schools offer meals in the cafeteria, and some have quick "grab and go" options available at food carts.
+The following elementary schools offer breakfast in the classroom: Alamo, Ashbel Smith, Bowie, De Zavala, Highlands Elementary, Lamar, Travis and Walker.
+At the secondary level, Baytown Junior serves a limited breakfast in the classroom.
+The other secondary schools offer meals in the cafeteria, and some have quick "grab and go" options.

 Each year, School Food Authorities (such as Nutrition Services at Goose Creek CISD) must review their paid lunch revenue to ensure compliance with the paid lunch equity requirements of the United States Department of Agriculture.
 School districts are reimbursed for meals served to school children, but not for meals served to adults, including teachers.
 In fact, federal guidelines state that adult meals must be priced so that it is sufficient to cover the cost to produce the meal.
 Those expenses include food, wages and benefits, supplies and equipment.